fmalina/revisions-blocl/activism/whatsworstthatcouldhappen.md

 dominated by big business.

-As Justice Louis Brandeis said, “We can have concentrated wealth in the hands of a few or we can have democracy, but we can’t have both.”
+As Justice Louis Brandeis said, “We can have concentrated wealth in the hands of a few or we can have democracy, but we can't have both.”

 So the crisis was partly due to the policies of George W. Bush.
 Dubya, named after the Texas pronunciation of his middle initial, was probably the most